Is a PDF a vector file? Understanding vector vs. raster in PDFs

 Real-world example: Vector stamp annotations

-A raster stamp (e.g. a PNG or JPEG image) becomes blurry when zoomed or printed at higher resolutions.
-It also tends to increase file size unnecessarily.
-By contrast, a vector stamp uses shapes and text instructions that remain sharp at all sizes and support transparency natively.
+A raster stamp (PNG or JPEG) becomes blurry when zoomed or printed at high resolution.
+It also increases file size.
+A vector stamp uses shapes and text that stay sharp at any size and support transparency without extra overhead.

 Vectorization vs. rasterization: PDF/A conversion